soluconsole/WP-Divi-Child-Theme/README.md

 - 🔭 This is my [divi child theme template for Solutions Console](http://solutionsconsole.co.za)

-- 👨‍💻 AMy portfolio of projects can be viewed at [http://wordpressdeveloper.joburg/portfolio](http://wordpressdeveloper.joburg/portfolio)
+- 👨‍💻 My portfolio of projects can be viewed at [http://wordpressdeveloper.joburg/portfolio](http://wordpressdeveloper.joburg/portfolio)

 - 📫 How to reach me **shayne@solutionsconsole.co.za**